Why I Do the Work I Do

 For the fun and the physical and mental challenge for both of us, Blue and I play agility together.
 Blue has been in training since she was four months old.
-We go to class once a week and compete in trials four or five times a year.
+Blue is retired from trialing, but we're still going to Run for Fun class every week.

 Over the years, Blue and I have worked with some amazing trainers who all added to my understanding of my dog and myself.
 I never anticipated that so much of the training would be about me learning to get it right; I thought I’d be training the dog to follow instructions.
 Instead, Blue teaches me, and she is the most consistently observant, forgiving and loving of all my teachers.
 We’re a pretty good team, (though I still need training of course).
 Blue has earned two scrapbooks full of ribbons and over ten agility titles.
 (In case you haven’t noticed: I’m besotted with this dog.
 I can talk about dogs for hours, so I’ll stop now.)

 When I talk with clients and students about how to motivate yourself to write or create, I draw on my experiences in agility to explain concepts like “rewarding approximate behavior,” “learned industriousness” and “oppositional reflex.”
 To reassure my clients and students that I know the differences between motivating people and motivating dogs, I include the latest cool things I’ve found in my never-ending reading in human neurology and then connect the dots between the theory and how to keep writing and creating.